import libraries we'll need

 # Note that you need to enter the code to calculate the t-test yourself, based on the lecture notes or book

-Chi-Squared Test for a Change in the Standard Deviation#
+Tests for a Change in the Variance (or in the Standard Deviation)#

 Use \({t} = \frac{(n-1)s^2}{\sigma^2}\) with n-1 degrees of freedom.